Publisher: Replay Studios

 Developer: N-Fusion Interactive

 First, I honestly tried my best to avoid double entendres, puns, and innuendo throughout this review and for the most part I did.
 My plan was to play it straight (no pun intended), but it was actually a lot harder than I thought (holy hell.)

 The story is a simple one.
-Larry Laffer is a ~40 year old virgin who takes a trip to the seedy city of Lost Wages (picture a Detroit version of Vegas) in an attempt to ‘find true love’.
+Larry Laffer is a ~40 year old virgin who takes a trip to the seedy city of Lost Wages (picture a Detroit version of Vegas) in an attempt casino online to ?find true love?.
 The problem is Larry is completely inept and out of touch.
-Even back in the late 80s when the game came out, a leisure suit like the one Larry wears was already a long-dead 70s fad… Think about someone wearing goth attire or popped-collars today (or if you’re ~30+, imagine someone wearing fluorescent/neon fleece jackets or hypercolor t-shirts); unless they’re doing it as a joke, you’d probably shake your head at them (there is no reviving those fads because they were never cool to begin with).
+Even back in the late 80s when the game came out, a leisure suit like the one Larry wears was already a long-dead 70s fad… Think about someone wearing goth attire or popped-collars today (or if you?re ~30 , imagine someone wearing fluorescent/neon fleece jackets or hypercolor t-shirts); www.atoledo.com unless they?re doing it as a joke, you?d probably shake your head at them (there is no reviving those fads because they were never cool to begin with).